intel/qpl/doc/source/documentation/dev_guide_docs/c_use_cases/c_deflate_dictionary.rst

                         size_t raw_dict_size))

-This function accepts pointer to allocated dictionary, software and hardware compression levels, pointer to array containing dictionary to use, and its length. **Note**: if dictionary length is larger than 4,096 bytes, then only the last 4,096 bytes will be used.
+This function accepts a pointer to allocated dictionary buffer, the software and hardware compression levels, a pointer to the array containing the raw dictionary data to use, and its length.

+**Note**: If the dictionary length is larger than 4,096 bytes, then only the last 4,096 bytes will be used.

 Several auxiliary functions can be used to work with dictionary: